-Fines and fees devastate the lives of millions of Americans.
-People who cannot immediately pay face additional fees, license suspensions, loss of voting rights and, far too frequently, arrest and jail.
-Millions of Americans get trapped in the justice system simply because they can’t afford to pay fines and fees.
+Those who cannot immediately pay these costs face additional fees, license suspensions, loss of voting rights, arrest and jail.
 Stuck in a cycle of punishment and poverty, people can lose their jobs, their homes, and even their children.
-We’ve created a two-tier system of justice where poor people – and particularly communities of color – are disproportionately punished.
+We have created a two-tier system of justice where poor people – and particularly communities of color – are disproportionately punished.

-FFJC serves as a hub for the fines and fees reform movement, working with impacted communities, researchers, advocates, legislators, justice system stakeholders, and media all across America.
+FFJC is national a hub for the fines and fees reform movement, working with impacted communities, researchers, advocates, legislators, justice system stakeholders, and media all across the nation.
 We provide resources, make critical connections, and offer strategic advice.
 Organizing and participating in national coalitions and convenings, we help reformers collaborate effectively and share their experiences and best practices.
-FFJC staff are frequent speakers at conferences and meetings, helping to educate the country about fines and fees.
+Our staff are frequent speakers at conferences and meetings, helping to educate the country about fines and fees.
+Contact us here.